JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_2.md

 (The `args...` don't even need to be part of the output!)

 In [Tutorial 1](tutorial_1.md), we saw that `my_drawing_function` could either be a Luxor function or a function which calls some Luxor functions to draw on the canvas.

-### Animation

-An `Action` can be used to define a simple movement of what can be drawn.
-An example for this was shown in the [previous tutorial](tutorial_1.md) where objects rotate.
-This movement is normally linear which is rather dull.
-Therefore, it's possible to define the speed using so called easing functions (for more info, see [Tutorial 6](tutorial_6.md)).

 Now that those explanations are out of the way, back to the brain!